 Hey TOFI people, you may be thin but are you really healthy?

-Green banana flour pancakes with organic sheep creme fraiche with small portion blueberries (naturally low in fructose).
+Potato starch cakes with organic sheep creme fraiche with small portion blueberries (naturally low in fructose).

 There are a growing number of people who are thin on the outside.
 However, inside, is a completely different matter!
 Their slim exterior can hide Internal visceral fat, especially on the liver.
 The condition is known as NAFLD (Non-alcoholic Fatty Liver Disease).
 A build up of this fat can actually lead to type 2 diabetes, increased blood pressure, raised tri-gylcerides or difficulty losing weight etc.